sebastianfjrd/Project-3_Group-9/README.md

 Resizing: Images are resized to 300x300 pixels.
 Normalization: Pixel values are scaled to the range [0, 1].
 Data Augmentation: Techniques such as random rotation, translation, zoom, and flipping are applied to increase the diversity of the training set and improve the model’s accuracy.
+Dataset was split into train, validation and test datasets.
+Then they were saved in pickle files to be used later for building AI model.

 **Model Building**
+Preprocessed image dataset pickle files were read.
 A custom CNN model was built using TensorFlow/Keras.
 The architecture includes multiple convolutional layers followed by max pooling, flattening, and fully connected layers.
 Batch normalization function also was added to help the model converge quicker.
 Regularization techniques like Dropout and L2 regularization were applied to prevent overfitting.

 **Model Training**
 <u>Optimizeu<u>: Adam optimizer